bgrins/filereader.js/README.md

 		groupend: function(group) { }

 ## Parameters to events:

-	e - the native ProgressEvent created by the FileReader file - an extension of the original File object.
+	e - the native ProgressEvent created by the FileReader

+	file - an extension of the original File object.
 See W3 link above for all native parameters.
-Here are the extra fields file.extra = {
+Here are the extra fields

+	file.extra = {
 		fileID: a generated int id for this file.
 		groupID: the group that it belongs to
 		nameNoExtension: 'myImage' instead of 'myImage.png'
 		extension: 'png' instead of 'myImage.png'
 		prettySize: '46.47' kb instead of 47585 (size field) }

 	group: simple grouping of files.
-Each time a change event or drop even happens and a FileList is created, all of these files are stored inside a group object.
+Each time a change event or drop even happens and a FileList is created, and all of these files are stored inside a group object.

 		groupID: a generated int id for this group
 		files: the FileList associated with the group
 		started: the Date the group was recieved as input
 		ended: the Date all files in the group finished loading

-## What it isn't:
-* Completely cross browser - Chrome 6+, Firefox 3.6+, are the only current versions that support the File API.
-Safari 5.*+ (future releases) are planning on it.

-Any contributions welcome.
-This plugin is open source under the MIT License.
+Any contributions are welcome.
-Author: Brian Grinstead
+Author: Brian Grinstead.